lparkermg/fictional-theories/Changing Worlds/Project Home/The Theory of Magic.md

 This document will explain what Magic is, why it exists and how it's used.

 ## What is Magic?
 Magic is a form of raw energy which shows itself visually as coloured light based on intent and power.
 It can be stored in all objects of the same world without the deteriation of potency or charge when it is in storage.
 Once stored in an object inanimate or otherwise can then be used in the ways set by the law of the world.

+Since magic is an energy mathematical formulas can be used to calculate most of the parts from the charge rate, to the Impact and Resonance.

 ## Why does it exist?
 In this case Magic exists to help the worlds creator navigate its own subconsiously made world following the phrase 'Paint this white world in colour...'.